 - 1. All Judges must be IGRA-certified for the current rodeo year and in good standing. - 2.
 A Judge has the authority to request that any person be removed from the arena if that person, in the Judge's opinion, is interfering with the contestant event. - 3.
-Rookie judges shall not be assigned to finish flag any roping event or Chute Dogging or as the official timer in a rough stock riding event. - 4.
-Every reasonable attempt should be made by Judges with the assistance of the Scorekeeper and Announcer to notify contestants of any penalties or disqualifications immediately after they complete competing in an event. - 5.
+Every reasonable attempt should be made by Judges with the assistance of the Scorekeeper and Announcer to notify contestants of any penalties or disqualifications immediately after they complete competing in an event. - 4.
 Judges must note the rough stock riding score sheet with the reason for the disqualification.
-It would be beneficial to quote the rule that was not followed, if possible. - 6.
+It would be beneficial to quote the rule that was not followed, if possible. - 5.
 Barrier Judges must keep a record of all barrier penalties.
-Judges will be furnished a complete list of contestants by the Rodeo Secretary and their records and the Scorekeeper's must correspond. - 7.
+Judges will be furnished a complete list of contestants by the Rodeo Secretary and their records and the Scorekeeper's must correspond. - 6.
 Pattern Judges must keep a record of all penalties and broken pattern disqualifications.
 Judges will be furnished a complete list of contestants by the Rodeo Secretary and their records and the Scorekeeper's must correspond.